 Years-to-save figures assume a 7% real return and that the saver is investing the difference into low-cost trackers inside an ISA and SIPP.
 The point is the curve.
 Dropping target spend from £25,000 to £15,000 cuts the required pot by 40% and the savings runway by about six years.
 That is the seductive logic of going lower.

 The trap is that the 4% rule was derived from US historical data, with no leverage on UK-specific risks like rising council tax bands, energy price shocks, or NHS dental access drying up.
-Many UK FIRE writers, including Monevator, suggest using 3.3% or 3.5% as a more honest UK figure once you account for higher equity valuations, longer planning horizons for early retirees, and the absence of the US dollar's reserve-currency tailwind.
+Many UK FIRE writers, including Monevator, suggest using 3.3% or 3.5% as a more honest UK figure.
 At 3.5%, the multiplier becomes 28.6 instead of 25, which pushes the £15,000 PovertyFIRE pot from £375,000 to about £429,000.

-For a longer treatment of why the UK version is structurally tougher than the US version of the same plan, the article on why FIRE is harder in the UK goes into the housing, healthcare, and tax-wrapper differences that bite hardest at low spend levels.
+For why the UK version is structurally tougher than the US one, see FIRE is harder in the UK.

 Why Housing Decides Everything

-Look at the post-housing poverty figure of about £11,500 a year for a single adult.
-That is not a survival budget.
-That is a usable, if frugal, budget for someone who has already solved housing.
-It buys roughly £960 a month for food, utilities, transport, council tax, insurance, household goods, clothing, and any kind of social life or entertainment.
+The post-housing poverty figure of about £11,500 a year for a single adult is a usable, if frugal, budget for someone who has already solved housing.
+It buys roughly £960 a month for food, utilities, transport, council tax, insurance, household goods, clothing, and any kind of social life.
 Tight, but possible.

 Now layer rent back on.
 The average UK private rent for a one-bedroom flat outside London in late 2025 sat around £900-£1,000 a month.
-That is more than the entire post-housing PovertyFIRE budget, before you have eaten anything, heated anything, or moved anywhere.
-If you are renting at market rates, PovertyFIRE is mathematically impossible.
+That is more than the entire post-housing PovertyFIRE budget, before you have eaten anything or heated anything.
+At market rents, PovertyFIRE is arithmetically impossible.

 The flavour therefore only works in one of three housing positions:

 1. Owned outright.
-Mortgage finished, no rent, only ground rent, service charges, council tax, insurance, and maintenance.
-This is the canonical version.
+Mortgage finished, only ground rent, service charges, council tax, insurance, and maintenance.
+The canonical version.

 2. Permanent low-rent.
-Council tenancy at a sub-market rent, a long-term family arrangement, an inherited rent-controlled position, or co-housing with shared infrastructure costs.
+Council tenancy at a sub-market rent, a long-term family arrangement, or co-housing with shared infrastructure costs.

 3. Geo-arbitrage out.
-Living somewhere structurally cheaper than the UK, where rent is genuinely £200-£400 a month for an adequate flat.
+Living somewhere structurally cheaper, where rent is genuinely £200-£400 a month for an adequate flat.
 Portugal, parts of Spain, Greece, parts of Eastern Europe, parts of Southeast Asia.

 The Hidden Costs That Break PovertyFIRE

-A PovertyFIRE budget has no slack.
-That is the whole design.
-Every pound is allocated to a recurring need, with no buffer for unexpected costs.
+A PovertyFIRE budget has no slack by design.
 In practice, the following items routinely break the plan:

 • Roof repair after a storm: £1,000 for minor work, easily £8,000-£15,000 for a full re-tile.

-• Council tax band reassessment: A jump from Band C to Band D in many councils adds £200-£400 a year, indefinitely.
+• Council tax band reassessment: A jump from Band C to Band D adds £200-£400 a year, indefinitely.

-• A long illness or injury that increases unavoidable spending (transport to appointments, special food, equipment, heating a flat 24 hours a day).
+• Long illness or injury that increases unavoidable spending: transport to appointments, special food, equipment, heating a flat 24 hours a day.

-The honest answer is that PovertyFIRE retirees usually keep a separate cash buffer, sometimes £20,000-£40,000, sitting outside the invested pot, to absorb shocks.
+PovertyFIRE retirees therefore usually keep a separate cash buffer, sometimes £20,000-£40,000, sitting outside the invested pot.
 That buffer is real money that came out of the savings phase but does not appear in the headline FIRE number.
 It is the asterisk on the strategy.

 The State Pension Floor